internetarchive/dweb-transports/API.md

 ##### Properties
 ```
 _transports         List of transports loaded (internal)
-namingcb            If set will be called cb(urls) => urls  to convert to urls from names.
 _transportclasses   All classes whose code is loaded e.g. {HTTP: TransportHTTP, IPFS: TransportIPFS}
 _optionspaused      Saves paused option for setup